 My Mum’s ovarian cancer marker would lower to almost normal levels and our family rejoiced.
 It seemed like the chemo was working.
 But in the back of my mind, I knew that she was terminal.
 We were told that her cancer was “everywhere.”
 It was going to be a matter of time and while we didn’t know when, I knew that it wouldn’t be long.
 She was becoming skin and bones, lacking a desire to drink or eat.
 This scared me.
 Having battled weight since she gave birth to me and my sister, surprise twins, she enjoyed looking trim.
 My sister told her, “cancer is not a weight loss program.”
-My Mum laughed this off and considered getting thin from cancer a small shred of something positive she got out of cancer.
+My Mum laughed this off and considered getting thin from cancer a small shred of something positive she got out of the whole ordeal.

 My Mum and I talked about many things before her impending death, while we still had the time.
 See this is the part that is like adding lemon to the wound because as I write these words, my eyes are blurry from tears.
 One thing she said to me had a profound impact on me.
 She said that the “gift of cancer” for her was that it brought me to Dallas for my heart transplant; she “got to see me live.”
 This wasn’t her first time to see me battle a major illness.
 When I was 15 I had bone cancer and she took me to the hospital up to three times a week.
 She got to see me live after that battle too.

-As an adult, I can’t fathom what it must be like to see your daughters experiencing life threatening illnesses.
+As an adult, I can’t fathom what it must be like to see your daughters’ experiencing life threatening illnesses.
 I’ve had bone cancer, heart transplant, breast cancer and major complications along the way.
 My twin sister has had life threatening blood clots, including multiple pulmonary embolisms and deep vein thrombosis.
 My Mum had said to me that as a parent, she wanted to absorb all of our pain and suffering.
 I felt the same way as her daughter, I wanted to take her suffering away too.